STUDY

 Past Perfect Continuous Tense

-The specific words ‘since’ and ‘for” are used in the sentence to show the time of action.
+The words ‘since’ and ‘for' are used to indicate the timing of the action:

-• If the exact starting time of an action is not known but only the duration of time for which the action was being continued (e.g., three hours, five months, four years) is known, the word ‘for’ is used.
+• For is used when the starting point is unknown, but the duration of the action is known (e.g., three hours, five months, four years).

 Structure of Sentence: